COMPARISON

 This local processing model eliminates network dependencies while giving developers complete control over rendering configuration and data privacy.

-The fundamental difference between Kaizen.io HTML-to-PDF and IronPDF lies in where PDF rendering occurs.
-This architectural distinction affects performance, privacy, availability, and cost structure.
+The fundamental difference between Kaizen.io HTML-to-PDF and IronPDF lies in how PDF rendering is integrated into your application.
+This architectural distinction affects deployment complexity, performance characteristics, and developer experience.

 FeatureKaizen.io HTML-to-PDFIronPDF